robstave/angular2-training/session-five/page1.md

 * What about the subscribe?*

-You could subcribe to the results and put the results in this.items.
+You could subscribe to the results and put the results in this.items.
 Or...Let angular handle it.

 Notice the async pipe.
 Thats doing the subscribe for you.